 Colonel Down was also a very well-known and highly respected figure in the oil industry.
 He had originally joined Anglo-Iranian Oil in Iran in 1938, but joined BP Iran after the war and was head of BP Canada from 1954 to 1962.

 In 1962 he was transferred to the BP head office in London, which was probably the reason he bought Fir Hill that year.
 Initially he was responsible for the company’s US operations but in 1969 he became deputy chairman of BP, a position he held until he retired from BP in 1975.
-Meanwhile in 1972 he sold Fir Hill and moved to Northumberland.
+Meanwhile in 1972 he sold Fir Hill and moved to Wiltshire.

 In 1975 he was asked to rescue Burmah Oil which had got into serious financial trouble during the oil crisis, and he was appointed Chairman and Chief Executive of the company.
 Over the next few years he saved the company, returning it to profitability, and was knighted for his efforts in 1978.
 When Burmah Oil was forced to sell its stake in BP to the government for less than one-sixth of its eventual value, Colonel Down campaigned for many years for the rights of the shareholders and launched a High Court action to try to retrieve funds.